Towards direct imaging and orbital parameter estimation of supermassive black hole binaries with spaceborne VLBI: Method

 The acceleration function is integrated from a set of initial Campbell orbital elements defined as: semi-major axis ($a$), eccentricity ($e$), inclination ($i$), position angle of nodes ($\Omega$), argument of periastron ($\omega$) and time of periastron passage ($T_{0}$).
-An explicit, 8th order Runge-Kutta method is used for the integration.
-As described by \cite{blunt_orbits_2017}, for orbit fitting the parameter $\tau$ is used instead of $T_{0}$ as the prior bounds for it are simply between 0 and 1, regardless of orbital period. $T_0$ is related to $\tau$ by
+An explicit, eighth order Runge-Kutta method was used for the integration.
+As described by \cite{blunt_orbits_2017}, for orbit fitting, the parameter $\tau$ is used instead of $T_{0}$, as the prior bounds for it are simply between 0 and 1, regardless of orbital period.
+We note that $T_0$ is related to $\tau$ by

-where $t_{\text{ref}}$ is some specified reference date and $P_{\text{rest}}$ is the rest-frame orbital period, all in the same time units (e.g., Modified Julian Date).
+where $t_{\text{ref}}$ is some specified reference date and $P_{\text{rest}}$ is the rest-frame orbital period.
+Both are in the same time units (e.g. Modified Julian Date).

-Other, higher-order effects exist in PN propagation that have not been implemented for this preliminary formulation of the pipeline.
-Provided in Appendix \ref{A:orbit_orders} is an evaluation of the order of magnitude effect of these additional perturbations and justification for their inclusion/exclusion.
+Other, higher-order effects have not been implemented for this preliminary formulation of the pipeline.
+Provided in Appendix \ref{A:orbit_orders} is an evaluation of the impact of these additional perturbations and justification for their inclusion/exclusion.
 In summary, Schwarzschild black holes are considered with zero spin.
 Thus, the spin-spin, spin-orbit coupling effects described in \cite{dey_authenticating_2018} are not included.
 Nor are the other terms in $\mathcal{A}$ and $\mathcal{B}$ beyond 3.5 PN.

-However, the effect of the relative light travel time from each source is taken into account.
+The effect of the relative light travel time from each source is taken into account.
 Although they will be observed on a flat sky plane, any orbit that is not face-on will have one black hole further from the observer.
 The time taken for this extra distance to be traversed by the emission is non-negligible and will result in the farther black hole's position being from an earlier time relative to the other source.
 Details of how this has been modelled are provided in Appendix \ref{A:orbit_orders}.

+For synthetic data simulations of BHEX observations, we build a binary image model from the superposition of two Gaussian sources, described by their Full Width at Half Maximum (FWHM) and total flux density.
+We note that this is a simple model of two compact radio cores, with no contributions from jets launching from one or both black holes.
+Use of this model also assumes that both sources are unresolved or only marginally resolved; a fair assumption as BHEX is only expected to be able to resolve an additional 5-10 black hole shadows \citep{johnson_black_2024}.
+We assume a flat spectrum for the components for simplicity, and because detection of such would be more difficult than for a rising spectrum.
+This toy model is shown in Fig. \ref{f:case1_binary}, depicting the first test case analysed in Sect. \ref{s:bhex_binary}.

-\subsection{Binary Confirmation}
+\subsection{Binary confirmation}